CompVis/stable-diffusion/README.md

 Install as usual (below).
 Then use the "pipeline_stable_diffusion.py" in lieu of the original pipeline_stable_diffusion.py found at
 << python -c "import diffusers ; print(diffusers.__file__)" >>.
-Then edit the prompt in minisd.py.
+Then edit the prompt in multi_minisd.sh.
 Then
  ./multi_minisd.sh

+and follow requests.
+The code is not very user-friendly, if there are users I'll do better.